1. Meher Baba's Second Visit to Iran

 During the 1930s, Paul Brunton (1898-1981) became known in Britain for his commercial work A Search in Secret India (1934).
 In this purported travelogue, the Westerner includes Meher Baba, whom he encountered in late 1930 and in early 1931.
 However, Brunton demonstrates an extensive ignorance of the Zoroastrian background.
 He knew nothing about Sufism.
 He was a believer in astral travel.

-The Western occultist was preoccupied with Yoga and the closely related subject of siddhis or powers.
-Brunton desired miracles, and when thwarted in his expectations, he distorted events in a mood of resentment.
+The Western occultist was preoccupied with Yoga and the closely related matter of siddhis or powers.
+Brunton desired miracles, a subject concerning which Meher Baba had reservations.
+When thwarted in his expectations, Brunton distorted events in a mood of resentment.
 His theme of “I meet a messiah” signifies an aborted account omitting known and very relevant facts on record elsewhere (Shepherd 1988b:146-176).
 Another omission was Meher Baba's tour of Iran and visit to Yazd in 1929.

 Brunton’s very brief account of the Meher Ashram phase is superficial.
 He accurately records that the Meher Ashram did not charge fees for tuition or board.
 He duly reports that the pupils belonged to various castes and creeds.
 However, Brunton also writes dismissively: “There are plenty of schools in England where pupils of different creeds foregather in a natural spontaneous manner without the fuss that is made of it in a creed-ridden country like India” (Brunton 1934:57).